-These projects could be jeopardized by repealing the clean electricity tax credits (45Y, 48E), which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed-the state's electricity demand is projected to rise substantially.
+These projects could be jeopardized by recent changes to the clean electricity tax credits (45Y, 48E), which support building and producing clean energy.
+Restricting these credits for wind and solar will also reduce power on the grid when more is needed-the state's electricity demand is projected to rise substantially.
 For example, Meta's planned \$10 billion facility in Richland Parish alone could consume 15% of Louisiana's current electricity generation capacity.
 By 2030, Entergy Louisiana's customers could see a 90% increase in electricity prices.